pataruco/ga-lessons/box-model/box-model.md

 4. Choose the font styles you need
 5. Leave the character set as Latin
 6. Copy and paste the `<link>` stylesheet code snippet
-7. Copy and paste the font-familyinto your CSS eg.
+7. Copy and paste the font-family into your CSS eg.

 ```css
 body {